OpenEvalProject/evals/manuscripts/elife-84822/v1/manuscript.md

 Together, the TTP analysis and cross-correlation analysis yield essentially the same outcome, suggesting that no HRF convolution is needed to characterize the relationship between pupil size and AAS BOLD patterns during rest.

-## Pupil-AAS coupling is largely driven by oscillations in low-frequency band
+### Pupil-AAS coupling is largely driven by oscillations in low-frequency band

 Finally, to better understand the nature of the pupil-AAS coupling, we carried out an exploratory cross-spectral density analysis (Figure 6A, B).
 The cross-power spectral density is the Fourier transform of the cross-correlation functions reported above, and hence expresses the relationship between the pupil and AAS signals in the frequency domain.
 To determine which frequency bands were driving the observed positive pupil-AAS correlations, we calculated the cross-spectral power density (see ‘Materials and methods’) of the pupil size time series and average BOLD time series extracted from each ROI.
 A simple peak detection indicated that the correlations for most AAS nuclei and both cortical ROIs (ACC and OCC) were largely driven by frequencies between 0.04 and 0.09 Hz (LC: 0.09; VTA: 0.04; SN: 0.03; DR: 0.008; MR: 0.04; BF: 0.04; ACC: 0.04; OCC: 0.07; Figure 6AB).

 ![Figure 6.](https://cdn.elifesciences.org/articles/84822/elife-84822-fig6-v1.jpg)

 **Figure 6.:** Cross-spectral power density for subcortical ROIs (A) and cortical ROIs (B) averaged across participants.
 Black lines indicate the grand mean and shaded regions indicate ± SEM (n = 70).
 LC, locus coeruleus; VTA, ventral tegmental area; SN, substantia nigra; DR, dorsal raphe; MR, median raphe; BF, basal forebrain; ACC, anterior cingulate cortex; OCC, calcarine sulcus; ROI, region of interest.
-Source data used to generate this figure is available in Figure 6—source data 1.Figure 6—source data 1.Figure 6.
+Source data used to generate this figure is available in Figure 6—source data 1.

 ## Discussion